jd-13/TFHelpers/docs/ScikitLearnWrapper.md

 * `loss`: The loss of your graph. `loss.eval(...)` will be called to create training and validation loss values to log in tensorboard
 * `trainingOp`: The operator that should be evaluated for each batch and epoch to train your model
 * `dropoutKeepProb`: A `tf.Placeholder` which will be set to the dropout rate during training

-For complete examples of all of the above methods, see `SKTFModels.BasicRegressor`.

 ### Usage
 The interface to train models which inherit from `TFRegressor` is the `fit` and `predict` methods.